First finished, saleable products achieved at commercial reference plant.

-First Fischer-Tropsch product was produced at the plant in February 2017.
+First finished, saleable products have been produced at the plant - premium, renewable waxes, diesel and naphtha.
 The fuels produced at the plant are expected to qualify under the Renewable Fuels Standard (RFS) and generate tradeable credits in the form of Renewable Identification Numbers (RINs).

-The performance data (for example, for syngas purity, methane selectivity, liquid production, carbon monoxide conversion and activity index) that are available from the ENVIA plant meets the performance expectations set using models based on laboratory and pilot studies.
+The performance data (for example, methane selectivity, liquid production, carbon monoxide conversion and activity index) that are available from the ENVIA plant meet the performance expectations set using models based on laboratory and pilot studies.
 Targets for the conversion of syngas to FT products and the yield of liquid products were achieved within 12 hours of the first start-up of the FT modules (the equivalent of one shift of plant operators).

-The operations team has completed debugging activities on several non-Fischer-Tropsch units of the plant (which are routine at this stage of starting up a plant of the complexity of the ENVIA plant), and is continuing to implement the pre-planned procedure of ramping up production to target operational capacity over the coming months.
+The operations team is continuing to implement the pre-planned procedure of ramping up production to target operational capacity over the coming months.